Skip navigation

 • Taking laxatives to clear the bowels.

 • Not taking certain medicines.
 Your provider will tell you which ones.
-DO NOT stop taking any medicines on your own.
+Do not stop taking any medicines on your own.
 Ask your provider first.

 If you are anxious about the procedure, you may be given a sedative before it starts.
 You will be asked to remove all jewelry and wear a hospital gown.
 It is best to leave jewelry and other valuables at home.
 You will be asked to remove any removable dental work, such as appliances, bridges, or retainers.